Frequently Asked Questions

-Who do I contact to organise DNA tests for my animals?
+Who do I contact to order DNA tests for my animals?

 You will need to contact Grassroots directly to request you DNA testing kits, you can also order them by login into Grassroots and selecting the ‘manage my flock’ tab.
 Please note that test results are managed by an external agency and can routinely take-up to 4-6 weeks depending on workload demand.

 Do my sheep have to be scrapie tested?